-One of my favorite childhood drinks from Japan is Cream Soda, a delicious melon flavored soda drink with a scoop of vanilla ice cream.
+One of my favorite childhood drinks from Japan is Cream Soda, a cool, melon-flavored carbonated beverage topped with a scoop of vanilla ice cream.
+This sweet and refreshing Japanese ice cream float is a popular drink offered in kid‘s meal sets.

 Do you have a drink that makes you feel nostalgic and reminds you of the carefree, innocent childhood days?
 For me, it’s Cream Soda (クリームソーダ).
 The cool, fresh sweet taste of the carbonated drink was the taste of happiness to a child’s mind.